ClonyPDF home

 No tool can guarantee visa approval, and it's worth being cautious of any that claims otherwise.
 Passport Photo Maker helps you produce a photo matching the published 35×45mm Schengen dimensions, framing, and background guidance, but final acceptance is decided solely by the Italian consulate, embassy, or VAC processing your application.

-Create Your Italy Visa Photo Maker Result Now
+Create Your Italy Visa Photo Now

 Whether you're heading to Italy for a holiday, a business trip, university, or a new job — get a properly sized 35×45mm photo ready for your VFS or consulate appointment in under a minute.